-NOTE: Use care when cleaning the filter element.
+NOTE: Use care when cleaning the fitler.
 The filter element and/or seal surface may be damaged by tapping too hard or hitting on an uneven surface or sharp edge.
-Washing the element in water or cleaning solution is not recommended.
-Do not try to clean the element with compressed air.
+Washing the paper element in water or cleaning solution is not recommended.
+Do not try to clean the filter with compressed air.
+Do not oil the paper element.
 Remember, replacing a filter is less expensive than replacing a dusted engine.

-- 4. Use a bright light inside the element to inspect for damage.
+- 4. Inspect the paper element by using a bright light inside the filter to check for damage.
 Check the element very carefully for pin holes or other damage that will allow dirt to leak through the paper media.
-Replace filter element if dirty or damaged. - Check the condition and resilience of the radial sealing surface (inside of the open end) of the filter.
-Replace the filter if any cracks, tears, or other damage to the sealing surface are noted.
+Replace the filter if dirty or if damage is noted. - Check the condition and resilience of the radial sealing surface (inside the open end) of the filter.
+Replace the filter if any crack, tears, or other damage to the sealing surface is noted. - 6.
+Carefully clean the air cleaner base and both the outside and inside surfaces of the outlet tube that the air filter slides onto.